Lady Palm (Rhapis excelsa) Indoor Care; Watering, Light, Soil, Fertilizer, Problems

 Pests

-Common pests on Rhapis excelsa Palm are spider mites, scale insects and mealybugs.
+Common pests of Rhapis excelsa Palm are spider mites, scale insects and mealybugs which are common in dry conditions.

 How to fix it